Critical rationalism: The role of methodology

-Marxism and politic
+Marxism and politics

 Adolf Hitler giving speech on March 15, 1938 in Heldenplatz, three days after the Anschluss.

 The failure of democratic parties to prevent fascism from taking over Austrian politics in the 1920s and 1930s traumatised Popper.
 He suffered from the direct consequences of this failure.
 Events after the Anschluss (the annexation of Austria by the German Reich in 1938) prompted him to refocus his writings on social and political philosophy.
 His most important works in the field of social science—The Poverty of Historicism (1944) and The Open Society and Its Enemies (1945)—were inspired by his reflection on the events of his time and represented, in a sense, a reaction to the prevalent totalitarian ideologies that then dominated Central European politics.
 His books defended democratic liberalism as a social and political philosophy.
 They also represented extensive critiques of the philosophical presuppositions underpinning all forms of totalitarianism.

-Earlier in his life, the death of friends in a demonstration instigated by the communists when he was about seventeen, strongly contributed to Popper's position regarding the search for contradictions or criticisms and the attitude of taking them into account.
-He blamed Marxism which thesis, Popper recalls, "is that although the revolution may claim some victims, capitalism is claiming more victims than the whole socialist revolution".
-He asked himself "whether such a calculation could ever be supported by 'science'."
+Earlier in his life, the death of friends in a demonstration instigated by the communists when he was about seventeen strongly contributed to Popper's position regarding the search for contradictions or criticisms and the attitude of taking them into account.
+He had at one point joined a socialist association, and for a few months in 1919 considered himself a communist.
+Although it is known that Popper worked as an office boy at the communist headquarters, whether or not he ever became a member of the Communist Party is unclear.
+During this time he became familiar with the Marxist view of economics, class conflict, and history.
+He blamed Marxism, which thesis, Popper recalls, "is that although the revolution may claim some victims, capitalism is claiming more victims than the whole socialist revolution".
+He asked himself "whether such a calculation could ever be supported by 'science.
 He then decided that criticism was important in science.
 This, Popper wrote, made him "a fallibilist", and impressed on him "the value of intellectual modesty".
 It made him "most conscious of the differences between dogmatic and critical thinking".